The most valuable lessons

 "'Til death do you (us) part."

 I wonder how many marriage ceremonies I've seen on television and in movies.
 It must be several thousand.
-In addition, the many different types of marriage vows made was also interesting, and, of course, full of challenging expectations of each other, as well as devoid of real life experience, claiming an imaginary duration and outcome.
+In addition, the many different types of marriage vows made were also interesting, and, of course, full of challenging expectations of each other, as well as devoid of real-life experience, claiming an imaginary duration and outcome.

 I'm not being negative about marriage, even though, according to statistics, only about half survive without divorce.
 Frankly, having been married twice myself, I'm amazed that the divorce rate is not higher, especially if we compared that to the unreal expectations at the marriage ceremony.